rpgfamaran-cpu/CS2-project/README.md

 Number: 1
 Removed!

-# displays the result of what's left in the class list
+#displays the result of what's left in the class list:

 CLASS: 8 - Sampaguita
 STUDENTS:
 2 ) Vencent - 18

-# returns to the list of classes
+#returns to the list of classes:

 + = add student
 - = remove student
 * = back